Last Updated: July 16th, 2019 at 3:15 pm Read Time: 4 Minutes

 An auto accident can happen in a split-second, and many people have no time to prepare.
-The best way to deal with an accident is to be prepared for one before it happens.
+We will we give you advice on what to do after a car accident, but the best way to deal with an accident is to be prepared for one before it happens.

 After a car accident, most people are shocked, many will experience a rush of emotions and adrenaline that can often make you feel like you’re okay, even if you are injured.
 A few simple steps to take to be prepared for this situation include:

 Ensuring all important information (vehicle registration, emergency contacts, health insurance cards, etc.) are in the glovebox.